Nevatim Airbase: Stealth aircraft

-Since December 2016, F-35I Adir (The Mighty One) stealth fighter jets have been stationed at Nevatim.
+Since December 2016, F-35I Adir (אדיר, "The Mighty One") stealth fighter jets have been stationed at Nevatim.
 Israel buys them from a US manufacturer consortium around Lockheed Martin, modified according to its needs.
 A total of 75 of these stealth jets have been ordered so far, which are to be delivered by the end of the 2020s.
 This will fill up three squadrons, all of which are already set up at Nevatim and will reach full strength by that time.
 These are the 116 Squadron "Lions Of The South", the 117 Squadron "First Jet" and the 140 Squadron "Golden Eagle", all of which have a longer history on other bases and with other aircraft (see above and also Units).

+In early May 2026, it was announced that the IAF would establish a fourth squadron of F-35I – adding another 25 stealth jets.
+The location where it will be stationed has not yet been disclosed.

 Flight simulator

 Parallel to the introduction of the F-35I, a flight simulator was also installed at Nevatim, which is intended to familiarize new pilots with the aircraft before they sit in the cockpit for the first time and to familiarize experienced pilots with combat situations without putting themselves in danger.